A referral to a kidney specialist is one of the first (and important) steps in taking care of your kidney disease.

-I’ve creating this guide to help you get the most out of your appointments with your kidney specialist.
+I’ve created this guide to help you get the most out of your appointments with your kidney specialist.
 This guide has been created after hundreds of conversations with people who have all stages of chronic kidney disease.

 With every appointment, you’ll become more comfortable and I hope that these ideas and conversation-generating tips will help you feel more confident about your kidney disease management.

 Table of Contents